peremartra/Large-Language-Model-Notebooks-Course/README.md

 _____________
 ### Contributing to the course:
-Please, if you found ay problem, open an [issue](https://github.com/peremartra/Large-Language-Model-Notebooks-Course/issues) .
-I will try my best to fix it asap, and give credits to you.
+Please, if you find any problems, open an [issue](https://github.com/peremartra/Large-Language-Model-Notebooks-Course/issues) .
+I will do my best to fix it as soon as possible, and give you credit.

 If you'd like to make a contribution or suggest a topic, please don't hesitate to start a [Discussion](https://github.com/peremartra/Large-Language-Model-Notebooks-Course/discussions).
 I'd be delighted to receive any opinions or advice.